Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Latest Tesla Optimus News and Updates

 The development of Optimus is progressing rapidly.
+Key January 2026 highlights include the Gen 3 mass production launch, Musk's appearance at Davos predicting a $25 trillion valuation for Tesla driven by robotics, and the debut of running capabilities at NeurIPS 2025.
 For the latest news, announcements, and analysis of Tesla's humanoid robot, visit our dedicated humanoid robotics news section, where we provide continuous coverage of breakthroughs across the industry.

 Frequently Asked Questions About Tesla Optimus